adplabs/unicorn/README.md

 [![Join the chat at https://gitter.im/haifengl/unicorn](https://badges.gitter.im/haifengl/unicorn.svg)](https://gitter.im/haifengl/unicorn?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Unicorn is a simple and flexible abstraction of BigTable-like database such as Cassandra, HBase, and Accumulo.
+Unicorn is a simple and flexible abstraction of BigTable-like database such as Cassandra, HBase, Accumulo, and RocksDB.
 Beyond a unified interface to various database systems, Unicorn provides easy-to-use document data model and MongoDB-like API.
 Moreover, Unicorn supports directed property multigraphs and documents can just be vertices in a graph.